 Adjusting Durations & Supplemental Water

-Additionally, keep in mind that any blocks installed along edges, against concrete/hardscaping, on slopes, in full sun, and with gaps will need supplemental water.
+Additionally, keep in mind that any blocks installed along edges, against concrete/hardscaping, on slopes, in full sun, and with gaps need supplemental water.
 If installing on inclines, please watch this short video for instructions on using the Cycle-Soak Irrigation Method to avoid runoff water loss and shallow irrigation.
 Another issue with runoff is that, when observed, it often leads to the incorrect assumption that the lawn has received enough water.
 This is one of the most common reasons for inadequate irrigation & shallow soil moisture.

 Watering Different Soil Types

 Be advised that dense clay soils & compacted earth can also cause water losses due to runoff.
-Heavy clay soils also can keep all of the moisture nearer the soil’s surface, preventing the deep saturation needed for healthy, deep root establishment.
+Heavy clay soils can also keep all the moisture nearer the soil’s surface, preventing the deep saturation needed for healthy, deep root establishment.
 Please watch this short video to understand better how your soil type & the condition of your soil will impact the efficacy of your irrigation efforts.

-Irrigating During Winter Dormancy
+Irrigating New Grass During Winter Dormancy

 Dormant Grass Will Arrive Yellow or Golden-Brown